framedsc/Sitesource/markdown/GameGuides/Mass_Effect_LE.md

 ```

 ## Tips and Tricks
-Obviously you can change the keys for the above mentioned keys to your likeing, but keep in mind that they need to look the same under every section.
+Obviously, you can change the keys for the above mentioned keys to your liking, but keep in mind that they need to look the same under every section.
-It's also possible to use the majority - if not all - binds via the console.
+It's also possible to use the majority - if not all - of the binds via the console.

 ### Additional-Commands
 Command | Description